 Once a year, AESCA will test emergency response procedures by performing evacuation drills at all campus facilities.
 Testing of the evacuation procedures will be announced the day of the test to administration and staff and the test will be documented by CSAs.
-In addition, AESCA will test the Emergency Alert text messaging system by sending a text with specific test verbiage to anyone that has opted-in to the service.
 The results of these tests will be reviewed and discussed by campus leadership to determine if any modifications must be made.
-The next testing is scheduled to take place in September 2022.
+Testing for 2023 occurred in August and the next testing is scheduled to take place in 2024.